-The UWC consists of about 30 members drawn from faculty throughout the schools of the University; managerial or professional employees; postdoctoral associates or fellows; and students from Yale College and the graduate and professional schools.
-The chair is a tenured faculty member.
-The current UWC membership is posted on the provost's website.
-The secretary of the UWC organizes the Committee's activities, handles all official correspondence, acts as a liaison with the parties and the Yale community, and works with the chair to resolve informal complaints.
-In the case of a formal complaint, the secretary attends the hearing, and he or she may question the parties and participate in deliberations but may not vote.
+The UWC consists of about 30 members drawn from faculty throughout the schools of the University; managerial or professional employees; postdoctoral associates or fellows; and students from Yale College and the graduate and professional schools ("UWC Members").
+The Chair of the UWC ("UWC Chair") is a tenured faculty member.
+The current UWC membership is posted on the UWC website.

+The Secretary of the UWC organizes the UWC's activities; handles all official UWC correspondence; acts as a liaison with the complainant, the respondent, their advisors, and witnesses; and works with the UWC Chair and Title IX Coordinators to resolve informal complaints.
+In the case of a formal complaint, the Secretary attends the hearing, and may ask clarifying questions and participate in the deliberations, but does not vote.